Brian-Kaplan/WSO2-API-Manager/README.md

 SDK
   - The android SDK for use with 3rd party mobile apps is included in this repo
-  - $ mvn clean install will build the src into a .jar inside the target directory
+  - build the src into a .jar from the root directory.
+It will be inside the target directory when finished

+    ```
+    $ mvn clean install
+    ```

 # Documentation